Loading...

 Actively working with a capstone advisor to develop and complete a capstone project

-All students must complete one of the core curriculum courses below.
-Only the Fall term core courses are required.
+All students must complete three of the four fundamental core curriculum courses in their first semester.

 Computer Systems: The computer systems course is split into 3 separate 1 credit courses.
 The courses are offered in a specific sequence during the fall term.
 Each course will be graded separately.